 | High Precision | Strong internal reflection | Maximum brilliance |

-This relationship explains why gemstone cutting is considered both a scientific and artistic skill.
+This relationship shows why gemstone cutting is both a technical and artistic skill.

-What is the difference between a gemstone cut and a gemstone shape?
+What is the difference between gemstone cut and shape?

-Bezel settings provide strong protection because the gemstone is surrounded by metal, reducing the chance of chipping or damage.
+Bezel settings offer strong protection because the gemstone is fully surrounded by metal.

 Do gemstone cuts affect durability?